Aly3673/csc134/PROJECT/README.txt

 Prompt 6: "Can I get words that are a bit less complex now?"
 Prompt 7: "Give me short messages (3-4 words) that I can use for my morse code puzzle" Prompt 8: "Could you give me some more examples?"
+Prompt 9: "My code has a timer.
+The error popped up after I ran out of time.
+How can I fix this?
+Here is my code: *Copy and pastes timer code*"
+Prompt 10: "Can't I put "timerThread.join" in a void function and then call that function as well?"
+Prompt 11: "I got this error, how do I fix this: "terminate called without an active exception""